Blue Cross Blue Shield Coverage for Alcohol Rehab

 BCBS covers the following types of services for alcohol addiction:5

-Withdrawal Management: This is also known as detox.
+Alcohol Detox: This is also known as withdrawal management.
 During detox, individuals can safely rid their body of alcohol’s harmful toxins under the supervision of medical staff.

 Outpatient Care: This involves treatment and counseling in an outpatient setting.
 Participants attend daily sessions within in the facility but can return home at the end of each day.